Home > Publications > Archive. Indigenous Libraries

 (+) Abstract

-The text examines the role of school libraries as mediators between Indigenous medical knowledge and contemporary health information, situating the discussion within the broader context of cultural erosion, social marginalization, and limited access to healthcare in Indigenous communities in Latin America.
+This conference examines the role of school libraries as mediators between Indigenous medical knowledge and contemporary health information, situating the discussion within the broader context of cultural erosion, social marginalization, and limited access to healthcare in Indigenous communities in Latin America.
 It highlights that traditional knowledge related to health — historically transmitted through oral tradition and expressed through music, storytelling, ritual, and performance — is rapidly disappearing due to processes of acculturation, discrimination, and the breakdown of intergenerational transmission.
 This loss is framed not only as a cultural issue but as a practical problem, as communities are left without access to both their own medical knowledge and adequate biomedical information to address pressing health challenges.

 Within this framework, the text presents the experience of the "Bibliotecas indígenas" project (2001–2006) in northeastern Argentina, where small, flexible library units were established in community schools and used to collect, organize, and disseminate oral traditions related to health.
 Through recordings, handmade materials, and participatory activities involving elders, families, and health professionals, the project documented a wide range of practices, including the use of natural remedies, ritual healing, and culturally embedded interpretations of illness.
 At the same time, it sought to incorporate elements of Western medical knowledge into these traditional frameworks, adapting terminology and concepts to local languages and cultural logics in order to facilitate understanding and acceptance.